 Someday you may see a glossy picture of me on a brochure smiling broadly from aboard a catamaran heading towards Mazatlan’s Stone Island.
 Until then, the picture someone really should take is of me grinning as leaving the grocery store [more...]
 Ventanas Mexico

-Most recent: Regardless of my book sales, I must confess that you don't have to speak Spanish to live in Mexico.
+Most recent: Regardless of making more book sales, I must confess that you don't have to speak Spanish to live in Mexico, especially if you follow these guidelines.

 Kerry Baker is a partner with Ventanas Mexico and author of the "Interactive Guide to Learning Spanish Free Online."
-She is also the author of the upcoming, "If Only I Had a Place," a guide to renting in Mexico.
+She is also the author of the upcoming, "If Only I Had a Place," a guide to renting in Mexico luxuriously for aspiring expats (includes rental concierge listing).

 To receive notification of promotions Subscribe.